civetweb/civetweb/docs/UserManual.md

 therefore this option can be used to drop privileges.
 Example:

     civetweb -listening_ports 80 -run_as_user nobody

-### request\_timeout\_ms `30000`
-Timeout for network read and network write operations, in milliseconds.
-If client intends to keep long-running connection, either increase this value or use keep-alive messages.

 ### url\_rewrite\_patterns
 Comma-separated list of URL rewrites in the form of